Roberto Wong

-Roberto Wong Ordeñana (born August 17, 1979 in Costa Rica) is a Costa Rican footballer, who plays at defender at Puntarenas.
+Roberto Wong Ordeñana (born August 17, 1979) is a Costa Rican football manager and former player who is the manager of Puntarenas.

 His last name in Chinese is 黄, which means "yellow", and his ancestor was from Zhanjiang, Guangdong, China.

 Club career

 Wong started his career at Herediano and played for Santos de Guápiles before starting a lengthy stint at hometown club Puntarenas.
 He moved to Liberia Mía in 2009 and had a spell at ambitious club Barrio México before joining Saprissa from them on loan.
 In May 2011 he was deemed surplus to requirements by the club so he signed for a year with Pérez Zeledón, but returned to Puntarenas in 2012.

 International career

 Wong made his senior debut for Costa Rica in a February 2007 UNCAF Nations Cup match against Panama and earned his second and final cap in an October 2007 friendly against Haiti.